The

 It's the system that draws energy

-You can only measure the whole system
+You can mostly measure the whole system

 Yet you need to measure a single application